farnum street sign

 4. Regularly Check on Your Outdoor Signs

 One of the most important ways you can ensure your sign prevents moisture buildup and survives all weather types is to check your signs regularly.
-Inspect for signs of corrosion, mold, or damage and address it as soon as possible to help keep your sign looking its best and continue driving traffic to your business.
+Inspect for signs of corrosion, mold, or damage and address them as soon as possible to help keep your sign looking its best and continue driving traffic to your business.

 It’s a good idea to check on your signs every two or three weeks and after any weather event that may cause damage to your sign.
+Even weather-resistant signage should be looked after regularly to ensure it’s doing okay in the elements.

 5. Select the Right Location

-You may think that placing your sign in the shade of a tree is a solution but consider the possibility of a tree limb breaking and falling on your sign during a storm, which may damage it.
+You may think that placing your sign in the shade of a tree is a solution, but consider the possibility of a tree limb breaking and falling on your sign during a storm, which may damage it.
 Instead, consider placing the exterior sign under the shade of a building.

 6. Consider Portable Signage

-When it comes to making sure your custom outdoor sign, metal signs, or other types of outdoor signs can withstand the weather, and it starts with selecting the right sign manufacturer for your business.
+When it comes to making sure your custom outdoor signs, metal signs, or other types of outdoor signs can withstand the weather, it starts with selecting the right sign manufacturer for your business.
 If you’re unsure of the correct type of material for your outdoor signage, contact the experts at The H&H Group!